 Once students register for college classes, their enrollment generates a college transcript that follows them beyond high school.
-As such, students are limited to no more than five courses in each of the fall or spring semesters.
-RCC's summer term only offers eight-week courses so students are limited to three courses in the summer session.
+As such, students are limited to six courses in each fall or spring semester and three courses in the summer.
 Students are registered for courses based on availability.